sebastiancarrillo/Juan-S.-Carrillo-R/_posts/2024-02-29-math-examples.md

 This work demonstrates the potential of combining image processing techniques with domain-specific knowledge to create accessible diagnostic tools that can have real-world medical impact.

 > IEEE Reference:
-Carrillo, Juan, Lola Bautista, Jorge Villamizar, Juan Rueda, Mary Sanchez, *et al.*
+Juan Carrillo, Lola Bautista, Jorge Villamizar, Juan Rueda and Mary Sanchez
 > "Glaucoma detection using fundus images of the eye."
 > *2019 XXII Symposium on Image, Signal Processing and Artificial Vision (STSIVA)*, pp. 1–4.
 IEEE, 2019.
 > [DOI: 10.1109/STSIVA.2019.8730250](https://doi.org/10.1109/STSIVA.2019.8730250)